-These disruptions in electrical activity may cause abnormal sensations such as numbness, strange taste or smell, a loss of consciousness or uncontrolled bodily movements.
-Often, the person is only partially aware of the seizure.
+Seizures may cause abnormal sensations (such as numbness, strange taste or smell), temporary disoriented feeling or sense of lost time, loss of consciousness or uncontrolled bodily movements.
+Often, patients are only partially aware of the seizure having occurred.

-Generalized epilepsy: Abnormal electrical discharges that involve all areas of the brain at the beginning of the seizure are called generalized seizures.
-In many generalized epilepsies, the brain looks completely normal and has no structural abnormality to explain the seizure.
-This type of epilepsy is thought to be caused by a genetic (inherited) predisposition.
+In most cases, generalized epilepsy is associated with a completely normal appearing brain and no structural abnormality is found to explain the epilepsy.
+This type of generalized epilepsy is thought to be caused by a genetic (inherited) predisposition.

-In some cases, generalized epilepsies are associated with brain abnormalities, which are sometimes caused by:
+In some cases, generalized epilepsy can be associated with brain abnormalities.
+These brain abnormalities are sometimes caused by: